dpwright/dotfiles/README.markdown

 like my vim setup, please clone the [.vim](https://github.com/dpwright/.vim) repository separately.

-I  so have a little vim session file stored in .todo/.session, which gives me tasklist-like functionality in vim.
+I do have a little vim session file stored in .todo/.session, which gives me tasklist-like functionality in vim.
 Since it isn't really a part of my vim setup, I've kept  that in this repo for now.
 Use "cd ~/.todo; vim -S .session" to use it.